-The extended Contract may involve further work at the same site or similar work at a different site.
+The extended contract may involve further work at the same site or similar work at a different site.

-The extension must be approved in writing in advance with the Director Administration with a copy to the Supply Chain Manager.
-The Director Administration must be satisfied that:
+The extension must be approved in writing in advance by the Head of Finance and Procurement with a copy to the Supply Chain Manager.
+The Head of Finance and Procurement must be satisfied that:

-- the existing contract was let following full completion in accordance with Standing Orders; - the new requirement for goods, services or works is sufficiently similar in nature and extent; - rates for goods, services or works which cannot be based directly on the existing Contract can be negotiated equitably.
-A written report should be compiled detailing the circumstances and outcome of these negotiations and submitted to the Director Administration;

-- the likely benefit of further competition would be outweighed by the administrative cost and/or delay involved; - the additional volume and value of goods, services or works of does not breech EU Legislation; - the interests of the Authority will not be compromised; and - there is sufficient budget provision available.
+- the existing contract was let following full completion in accordance with standing orders; - the new requirement for goods, services or works is sufficiently similar in nature and extent; - rates for goods, services or works which cannot be based directly on the existing contract can be negotiated equitably.
+A written report should be compiled detailing the circumstances and outcome of these negotiations and submitted to the Head of Finance and Procurement; - the likely benefit of further competition would be outweighed by the administrative cost and/or delay involved; - the additional volume and value of goods, services or works of does not breech EU Legislation; - the interests of the Authority will not be compromised; and - there is sufficient budget provision available.